oceanprotocol-archive/predict-eth/data-sources.md

 ### Candidate Sources

-Consider putting these into READMEs of future challenges
+Consider putting these into READMEs of future challenges.
+Currently this is a "dumping ground" to put all ideas, and that's ok!

 - FIXME